 In winter months most will provide a glorious real log fire to warm you after a day’s walking.

 Do I need a car?

-We would say yes, if you want to fully experience this vast (by English standards) area, some of which isn’t serviced directly by buses or trains.
+We would say yes, if you are house sitting and want to fully experience this vast (by English standards) area, some of which isn’t serviced directly by buses or trains.
 A car gives you the freedom to really discover some of the off-the-beaten-track destinations.

 We were back in the UK in June 2016, house sitting in a small village called Soberton, close to the coastal town of Southampton.
 We couldn’t have managed without a car, as the closest supermarket was a 20 minute drive away.